ferreira-tb/tauri-store/packages/guest-js/README.md

 # tauri-plugin-pinia

-Persistent Pinia stores for Tauri.
+Persistent Pinia stores for Tauri and Vue.

 ## Features

-- Save your Pinia stores to disk on app exit (or manually, if needed).
+- Save your Pinia stores to disk.
 - Synchronize your stores across multiple windows.
 - Debounce store updates.